mk-milly02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 23. A gif is worth ten thousand words
 101-gifs lists all the files with a .gif extension in the current directory and all its sub-directories.

+#### 25. Acrostic
+102-acrostic decodes acrostics that use the first letter of each line.